-Like better-known films such as What Ever Happened to Baby Jane? and Hush… Hush, Sweet Charlotte, it is one of the many films in the Grande Dame Guignol (aka ‘hag horror’ or ‘psycho biddy’) genre, and is loosely based on the tale of Hansel and Gretel.
+Like better-known films such as What Ever Happened to Baby Jane? and Hush… Hush, Sweet Charlotte, this is one of the many films in the Grande Dame Guignol (aka ‘hag horror’ or ‘psycho biddy’) genre and is loosely based on the tale of Hansel and Gretel.

 Jimmy Sangster (billed as James Sangster), Robert Blees and David D. Osborn co-wrote the screenplay.
 Other titles that have been used for the film are Gingerbread House (screenplay working title) and simply Who Slew Auntie Roo?
 (US poster title), while the film tagline was “The hand that rocks the cradle has no flesh on it!”

 The working title was changed because of the appearance of the Neil Simon play The Gingerbread Lady and fears of a lawsuit over titular similarity, and the alteration of “Who” to “Whoever” after the poster was drawn up was insisted upon by Harrington.
 Posters exist with the full-length title, and one of those appears on the DVD cover.